Orchestrator#

 2app_single_shard_client = Client(single_shard_config, logger_name="Model: single shard logger")

-Multi-sharded database:
+Multi-sharded Orchestrator:

 1# Initialize a SmartRedis client for the multi sharded database